 Given Medicare’s failure to address the flu vaccine disparity, putting minority seniors at risk for severe influenza, we must mobilize in this time of COVID-19 to make sure that seniors are administered the flu vaccine.

 We are asking you to become a health champion in your community.

-Call to Action: medical providers, churches, civic associations, social clubs, patient advocates
+Call to action: Educate and inform your medical providers, churches, civic associations, social clubs and patient advocates.

 Get the Vaccine

 Those infected with the flu virus can spread the virus, even if they have virtually no symptoms.